Comparing Medicare Supplement (Medigap) vs Medicare Advantage

 Finding the Right Coverage

-Both Medicare Advantage plans (also known as Medicare Part C) and Medicare supplements (also known as Medigap plans) will help to reduce your out of pocket healthcare costs.
-If you go with Medicare alone with no additional coverage, you will quickly learn that there are a lot of gaps that Medicare does not cover – a Part A deductible ($1,364 in 2019) that you must pay to the hospital to cover you for up to 60 days of hospital care.
+Both Medicare Advantage plans (also known as Medicare Part C) and Medicare supplements (also known as Medigap plans) will help to reduce your out-of-pocket healthcare costs.
+If you go with Medicare alone with no additional coverage, you will quickly learn that there are a lot of gaps that Medicare does not cover – a Part A deductible ($1,556 in 2022) that you must pay to the hospital to cover you for up to 60 days of hospital care.
 Stay in the hospital for 3 days and then have to go back in three months later and you pay the Part A deductible AGAIN.

 Two Types of Medicare Insurance